-Menopause is a natural transition that all women experience.
-But it can often invite a range of unwanted symptoms – such as hot flushes, mood swings, and difficulty sleeping.
-Menopause can also increase risk of certain health conditions like osteoporosis and heart disease.
+Menopause is a natural time of transition experienced by all women.
+However, it can be a difficult time of life, too – often causing a range of unwanted symptoms, like hot flushes and mood swings, and increasing the risk of health conditions like osteoporosis and heart disease.

-With this in mind, we’ll be covering some of the best foods to help you through menopause, as well as those that are worth avoiding when possible.
+Here, we’ll explore some of the best foods to help you through menopause, as well as those that might be worth avoiding.

 What changes happen during menopause?

-Symptoms are different for everyone, but typically include hot flushes, vaginal atrophy (which can lead to dryness and painful intercourse), weight gain (due to changes to metabolism), and difficulty sleeping.
+Symptoms can vary, but often include hot flushes, vaginal atrophy (which can lead to dryness and painful intercourse), weight gain (due to changes to metabolism), and difficulty sleeping.

-Research has revealed that in the three years after the final menstrual period, bone loss can progress quickly, and, as a result, women are four times more likely to develop osteoporosis than men.
+Lower levels of oestrogen can also increase the risk of health conditions like osteoporosis, urinary tract infections, and heart disease.
+For example, research shows that in the three years after a woman’s final period, bone loss can progress quickly, making women four times more likely to develop osteoporosis than men.
 The risk of developing a urinary tract infection also doubles for women over 65 due to vaginal tissue becoming thinner and drier.

-You can read more about what happens to your body during menopause in our article; 5 common symptoms of menopause and how to ease them.
-And for more information on osteoporosis, why not read our guide or head over to the Royal Osteoporosis Society’s (ROS) website?
+You can read more about what happens to the body during menopause in our article: 5 common symptoms of menopause and how to ease them.
+We also have a guide to osteoporosis, which includes information on how to reduce your risk.

 7 of the best food groups to help you through menopause